Drew Afualo: Other work

+On March 4th, 2026, Afualo was the guest speaker at Florida State University's Golden Torch Lecture Series.
+She discussed how her childhood, experience, and career shaped her perspective on intersectional feminism.
+She also spoke about her start on TikTok and how it progressed.
+Afterwards, there was a Q&A session with college students in attendance.

 She has often expressed interest in hosting a talk show.

 Personal life

 Afualo lives in Southern California.
-She and her fiancé, Pili Tanuvasa, have been dating since 2017.
-She has two pet French bulldogs named Squid and Tuna.
+In August 2026, she married her partner of nine years, Pili Tanuvasa.
+She has two pet French Bulldogs named Squid and Tuna.

 Afualo is outspoken about her Samoan heritage, crediting it for her headstrong nature and desire to uplift women.
 While covering the Black Adam premiere, she wore a custom dress by Samoan designer Nancy Elizabeth that incorporated a tapa cloth corset and spoke Samoan to actor Dwayne Johnson.
 She has a malu, a tattoo traditionally reserved for Samoan women of royal blood, on the back of her left hand.
 In addition to Johnson, she has cited Parris Goebel as an important Samoan inspiration, having seen the choreographer wear a puletasi to the MTV Video Music Awards growing up.

 Often the subject of online criticism and backlash, Afualo uses daily affirmations to help maintain her self-confidence.
 She is a fan of rapper Megan Thee Stallion, of Disney films like Monsters, Inc. and Ratatouille, and of the video game Ghost of Tsushima.
 She has noted that she is "a lot more laid back" than her online persona.

 Afualo is a supporter of intersectional feminism.
 She has said that, while she supports body positivity, she leans "more towards body neutrality, which in essence just means your body just is what it is.
 It just exists.
 It has no bearing or reflection on you as a person, your character, your worth — nothing.
 It's just keeping you alive".
 During a May 2022 New York Times interview, Afualo condemned the potential overturning of Roe v.
 Wade, calling it "terrible" and "horrifying".
 In an October 2022 TikTok video, she described her past experiences of sexual harassment, saying that she had "made a promise to herself" to "never [...] waste time being nice to a man who doesn't deserve it— especially when I'm alone, and especially when I'm in public.
 Because you know what the stories I have all have in common?
 There were hundreds of men standing around, watching it happen".